Jony-Li/IndexDB/README.md

-# IndexDB
+# IndexedDB
-Introduce indexDB of HTML5
+Introduce indexedDB of HTML5